GusMuche/homebridge-zipabox-platform/README.md

 Battery   | BatteryLevel  | ChargingState

 ### Clear the cache
 Homebridge try to relaunch cached accessories before add the other one specified inside the config.json file.
-If some old accessories doesn't disappear, try to put option `reset` to `true`.
-If other parameter given, parameter will be forced to false.<br>
+If some old accessories doesn't disappear, try to put option `reset` to `true` and restart Homebridge.<br>
 If the problem is not solve, try to delete the file "cachedAccessories" inside folder "accessories" from homebridge installation.<br>
 ~~If you reset the cache, you can loose all your room configuration and other topic inside iOS.<br>~~ Additionally see Troubleshooting at the end of README.